On Borkar and Young Relaxed Control Topologies and Continuous Dependence of Invariant Measures on Control Policy: An Application: Near Optimality of Continuous or Quantized (in state and action) Deterministic Policies in Average Cost Optimal Control

 Consider the following average cost problem of finding

-It has been shown that, for such average cost criteria, optimal solutions exist under additional conditions (such as positive Harris recurrence, boundedness of the cost function and its continuity in both the state and actions under \textbf{(H1)} \cite{survey,Borkar2,kurano1989existence,hernandez1993existence,survey,HernandezLermaMCP}, or continuity of the cost only in actions under \textbf{(H2)} \cite{arapostathis2021optimality}).
+It has been shown that, for such average cost criteria, optimal solutions exist under additional conditions (such as positive Harris recurrence, boundedness of the cost function and its continuity in both the state and actions under \textbf{(H1)} \cite{survey,Borkar2,kurano1989existence,hernandez1993existence,survey,HernandezLermaMCP}, or continuity of the cost only in actions under \textbf{(H2)} \cite{arapostathis2021optimality}; and a tightness condition on the set of invariant probability measures induced by stationary policies).